mkapur/sab-2021-doc/_main.knit.md

 Uncertainty in the properties of current aging methods (both potential bias and imprecision), as well as relatively sparse fishery sampling, result in potentially noisy age data.
 Similarly, because sablefish grow very rapidly and reach near-asymptotic length in their first decade of life, length-composition data were not particularly informative about historical patterns in recruitment.
 The patterns observed in historical sablefish recruitment suggest that the stock trajectory (via shifts in recruitment strength) was linked to productivity regimes in the California Current.
 Uncertainty in future environmental conditions, changes in the timing, dynamics, and productivity of the California current ecosystem, via climate change or cycles similar to the historical period, should be considered as a significant source of uncertainty in projections of stock status.

 The WCGBT Survey was an excellent relative index of abundance over a broad demographic component of the sablefish stock (although not the entire stock, as some of it occurs in deep water and was therefore unobserved).
 This index, as well as stock assessments that better capture the dynamics of sablefish across the NE Pacific, may inform future stock assessments about the scale of the sablefish population relative to the catches being removed.
+The reduced survey effort (by 50\%) in 2019 and lack of survey at all in 2020 certainly reduced recent information available for this assessment.
+Having a complete survey in future years is of great importance for future iterations of this assessment.

 A small set of sensitivity analyses were chosen to provide more information about potential information in the data, and potentially conflicting signals among data sources.
 \begin{comment}relatively obvious questions for any stock assessment such as sensitivity to key structural choices, potential information in the data, and potentially conflicting signals among data sources.
 The order in which they are presented was not intended to reflect their importance; each run included here provided important information for developing or evaluating the base model and alternate states of nature. \end{comment} The results are by no means meant to be a comprehensive comparison of all possible aspects of model uncertainty, nor do they reflect even the full range of models considered in developing the base model.